strong-exchange/strong-exchange-bot/README.md

 ### Settings

-Don't forget to set the next environment variables if you use `strong_exchange_bot.settings.container` settings(default in the container).
+Don't forget to set the next environment variables.

 * `ALLOWED_HOSTS` - your Heroku host name